 --Shape: We try to breed a doe who is wedge shaped when viewed from the side or top (long rear rib) and wider at the rump than at the withers.
 We also like a doe who is quite proportionate having the same length canon bone, as stifle, as rump (both from side to side and hips to pins) etc. We like the rump angle to be about 20% to 25%.
 We like the rear legs to allow for a straight line (ruler or stick) to be dropped from the pins through the hock and dew claw and hoof.
 We like the front leg to be right under the withers with a ruler to be dropped straight down the front leg through the hoof.
+We like to see the brisket when viewing from the side.
 We want the back to be intermediate in length and relatively flat rising into the withers.
 We want a doe who is 30”-34” at the withers when mature, but not bigger nor much smaller.

 The does must be easy to milk by hand from the side and by machine from the rear.
 The teats have to be of a size, shape and placement to accommodate this.
 We would rather have a bigger teat than smaller for this reason and sometimes keep does whose teats tend to be larger then called for by the ideal.